Mohitlikestocode/ASTITVA-Academic-Support-tool/README.md

 - 📊 Complex deep learning models
 - ☁️ Enterprise-grade cloud dashboards

-But we chose to **stay true to the problem statement**.
-We read the problem statement EVERY 30 minutes, because ultimately we want to give a true and a vialble solution that matches thee exact requirement of the problem
+## But we chose to **stay true to the problem statement**.
+We read the problem statement EVERY 30 minutes, because ultimately we want to give a true and a vialble solution that matches thee exact requirement of the problem.
 The govt. itself points out that **costly platforms already exist** — what’s missing is **a viable, grassroots-friendly system**.

 ## 🏗️ Features at a Glance